Djeneral/paintings-classification/README.md

 ```

 ## Neural network models
 For the classifier, pre-trained convolutional networks are used, which are adapted for classification into 11 and 21 classes, respectively.
 The networsk was trained in MatLab Deep Learning Toolbox.
+Neural networks vgg16, vgg19, squeezenet and resnet18 are not used because they are less complex than the GoogleNet network which has shown significantly worse results.
+More complex architectures were not used due to the hardware configuration of the available device

 ### GoogleNet
 GoogleNet architecture and training setting are implemented in config_googleNet.m file.
 The number of classes and the validation set are passed as function parameters.